shivjm/metrics-api/README.md

 interface which tracked the head node and tail node of the list simultaneously, but as direct access to the tail was not required by any operations, this extra structure could be removed.)

-[^1] The absolute values are irrelevant since we only care about the difference between any two timestamps.